Cutting and Shaping flexible mouldings

 Flexible moulding is not completely UV stable and may grey or darken over time if not stained (or painted).

-Clean material thoroughly before staining usin soap and water or mineral spirits.
+- Clean material thoroughly before staining using soap and water or mineral spirits.

 - Heavy stains such as "gelled stains", work best.